rapidDevGroup/autoCMS/README.md

 </div>
 ```

-This would be the same as the following with one addition repeat added by autoCMS
+This would be the same as the following with one addition repeat added by autoCMS.

 ```HTML
 <div>